zakarh/zakarh/README.md

-Nonsensical writings from the Lemmings of Lemon Ooer.
+Nonsensical persona of the Lemmings of Lemon Ooer.